Which is the Best Leverage to Use in Indices Trade for Beginner Traders?

 Leverage in Indices Trade

-The best trading leverage to use is 100:1 trading leverage.
-This is the leverage option in stock indices trading that is also used by experienced stocks index traders.
+The best amount of leverage to use for trading is 100:1.
+This is the same leverage amount that experienced stocks index traders use.

 For $100 Dollars Account